MegaManSec/JoshuaHu/_posts/2023-08-18-nmap-improving-service-scanning-results.md

 ![nmap probing diagram](/files/nmap-probes.png)

-As we can see, if a service is not identified, every probe is sent one after another -- not in parallel.
+As we can see, if a service is not identified, every probe is sent one after another -- **not in parallel**.
 This means that any service that nmap doesn't know about is going to slow down our scanning considerably.

 In the context of my tool, I was scanning an extremely large internal network which hosted thousands of instances of a software which nmap did not know about.
 This was an extreme slowdown, since it would send all the probes to all the instances, effectively blocking the service scanning process.